Norton Seal Dangerous hail falls outside during a thunderstorm.

 While it’s better to be in your car than outside during a hailstorm, you still need to take proper precautions to avoid danger during severe weather.
 Check out these tips for keeping yourself and your passengers safe when you’re driving through hail:

-Situate yourself and passengers away from windows.
-While it might seem like a silly tip, moving yourself towards the middle of the vehicle and away from the windows a few more inches can save you from serious injury.
+Situate yourself and your passengers away from windows.
+While it might seem like a silly tip, moving yourself toward the middle of the vehicle and away from the windows a few more inches can save you from serious injury.
 If hail does break a window, you’ll want to be as far away as possible.

-Drive to safety and check your vehicle.
-Once the hail, rain and lightning have stopped, get your car to a safe location and check it for any damage.
 Unsure if your car is covered for hail damage?
-Ask your American Family Insurance agent about comprehensive car insurance, a coverage that protects you if your vehicle faces damage from something other than a collision with another vehicle.
+Ask your American Family Insurance agent about comprehensive car insurance, coverage that protects you if your vehicle experiences damage other than a collision with another vehicle.

 Indoors During a Hailstorm